EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 # The Tavern
 The players are gathered at *[[Valleyrest]]* in the evening on a dreary and rainy day.
 There are about thirty people gathered in the tavern enjoying dinner and socializing.

+***"Establishing exterior shot of The Valley's Rest.
+A gentle rain falls over the cozy inn as a warm orange glow shines through the windows and reflects off the damp cobblestone."***

+***From outside the frame ***

 Carrick is already in the tavern, enjoying some food and drink when his younger brother, Taren enters.
 He approaches Carrick and takes a seat.

 Conversation Beats: